-- 22. Any other misconduct detrimental to the school environment or acts which directly or indirectly jeopardize the health, safety, and welfare of school personnel or students - 23.
-Hazing and/or initiation - 24.
-Bullying - 25.
-Sexual Harassment - 26.
-Using or possessing an electronic device.
-Cell Phone disciplinary offenses: 1st Offense The device will be confiscated and a parent or guardian will be called and returned to the student at the end of the day.
-2nd Offense A 75 minute detention will be given and the device will be confiscated.
-A parent or guardian must pick up the device in the high school office 3rd Offense An in-school suspension will be given and the device will be confiscated.
-A parent or guardian must pick up the device in the high school office 4th Offense An out of school suspension will be given and the device will be confiscated.
-A parent or guardian must pick up the device in the high school office and the student will lose this privilege meaning they cannot have a cell phone in the building. - 27.
-Using a cellular telephone, video recording device, personal digital assistant (PDA), or similar electronic device in any manner that disrupts the educational environment or violates the rights of others.
-All cell phones and similar electronic devices are to be turned off and locked in the student's locker during the school day from 8:10am-3:05 pm.
-Students are allowed to use cell phones during lunch. - 28.
-Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, altering report cards and wrongfully obtaining test copies or scores. - 29.
+- use cell phones during lunch. - 21.
+Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, altering report cards and wrongfully obtaining test copies or scores. - 22.
 Engaging in bullying, hazing or any kind of aggressive behavior that does physical or psychological harm to a staff person or another student or encouraging other students to engage in such behavior.
-Prohibited conduct specifically includes, without limitation, any use of violence, intimidation, force, noise, coercion, threats, stalking, harassment, sexual harassment, public humiliation, theft or destruction of property, retaliation, hazing, bullying, and bullying using a school computer or a school computer network or other comparable conduct. - 30.
-Engaging in any sexual activity, including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning) and sexual assault. - 31.
-Engaging in teen dating violence. - 32.
-In the absence of a reasonable belief that an emergency exists, calling emergency responders (calling 9-1-1); signaling or setting off alarms or signals indicating the presence of an emergency; or indicating the presence of a bomb or explosive device on school grounds, school bus or at any school activity. - 33.
-Leaving the building or campus without permission; leaving class without permission. - 34.
-Being involved in a gang or engaging in gang-like activities, including displaying gang symbols or paraphernalia. - 35.
-Violating any criminal law, including but not limited to, assault, battery, arson, theft (possession of stolen property), bribery, extortion, gambling, eavesdropping, vandalism, identity theft, and hazing. - 36.
-Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an

-- attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property. - 37.
-Making an explicit threat on an Internet website against a school employee, a student, or any school-related personnel if the Internet website through which the threat was made is a site that was accessible within the school at the time the threat was made or was available to third parties who worked or studied within the school grounds at the time the threat was made, and the threat could be reasonably interpreted as threatening to the safety and security of the threatened individual because of his or her duties or employment status or status as a student inside the school. - 38.
-Operating an unarmed aircraft system (AUS) or drone for any purpose on school grounds or at any school event unless granted permission by the building principal. - 39.
-Making, writing or publishing any type of threat.
+Prohibited conduct specifically includes, without limitation, any use of violence, intimidation, force, noise, coercion, threats, stalking, harassment, sexual harassment, public humiliation, theft or destruction of property, retaliation, hazing, bullying, and bullying using a school computer or a school computer network or other comparable conduct. - 23.
+Engaging in any sexual activity, including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning) and sexual assault. - 24.
+Engaging in teen dating violence. - 25.
+In the absence of a reasonable belief that an emergency exists, calling emergency responders (calling 9-1-1); signaling or setting off alarms or signals indicating the presence of an emergency; or indicating the presence of a bomb or explosive device on school grounds, school bus or at any school activity. - 26.
+Leaving the classroom, building, or campus without permission - 27.
+Being involved in a gang or engaging in gang-like activities, including displaying gang symbols or paraphernalia. - 28.
+Violating any criminal law, including but not limited to, assault, battery, arson, theft, possession of stolen property, bribery, extortion, gambling, eavesdropping, vandalism, and identity theft - 29.
+Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property. - 30.
+Making, writing, or publishing an explicit threat in any circumstance against a school employee, a student, or any school-related personnel if the Internet website through which the threat was made is a site that was accessible within the school at the time the threat was made or was available to third parties who worked or studied within the school grounds at the time the threat was made, and the threat could be reasonably interpreted as threatening to the safety and security of the threatened individual because of his or her duties or employment status or status as a student inside the school. - 31.
+Operating an unarmed aircraft system (AUS) or drone for any purpose on school grounds or at any school event unless granted permission by the building principal. - 32.
+Inappropriate language - 33.
+Misuse of computers/technology - 34.
+Possession of lighters/flammable devices - 35.
+Pornography - 36.
+Intentional coughing/spitting at others